 Day to Day Living

-The Day to Day Living program provides people living with a long-term mental health issue with a safe and supportive environment.
-Through a range of educational, social and recreational group-based activities, participants are encouraged to seek out their vocation and discern what ‘recovery’ means for them.
-Activities in Day to Day Living reflect the interests of participants and include music, visual arts, sport and nutrition and living skills such as cooking, computing and writing.
+The Day to Day Living (D2DL) Program provides people living with long-term mental health issues with a safe and supportive environment.
+The program aims to support people experiencing social isolation, and help them increase community participation, develop confidence and new skills, accomplish personal goals, and improve their quality of life.
+Through a range of educational, social and recreational group-based activities, participants are encouraged to seek out their vocation, discern what ‘recovery’ means for them and focus on making their future dreams a reality by creating opportunities for themselves.

 The Twilight Team offers fun and interesting activities from 5pm to 8pm, a time that can be quite lonely for people sleeping rough or who have a limited network of friends and family.
 The Twilight Program runs a range of activities, including movie nights, bingo and games nights, photography, music, drama, arts and crafts, and pamper sessions.
 In addition to activities, the Twilight Team provides a safe place for people to spend the evening and access essential services such as showers, emergency clothing and access to telephone facilities.
 The Wayside Cafe also forms part of the Twilight Program and features low-cost, freshly-cooked meals.

 When the people we support get back on their feet, the first thing they often want to do is find a vocation that brings meaning to their life.
 The Pathways Project offers support to people across all program areas at Wayside, whether they’re interested in working, studying, or just learning a new skill.
 Our Pathways Project Officer works with each visitor individually, assessing with them their vocational goals and developing a unique pathway plan to help building skills toward those goals.
 It enables our visitors to prioritise their hopes and dreams for the future, and find vocational activities to improve their quality of life.
 We also work with a range of external partners like Centrelink and employment agencies to bring a more complete set of pathways services to Wayside.